MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound.md

 ---
-title: Spatial Audio
+title: Audio in Mixed Reality
-description: Applying spatialization and acoustics to audio in a mixed reality application allows you to immerse users and enhance UI effectiveness.
+description: Audio in mixed reality can increase user confidence in UI interactions and immerse users in the experience.
-author: hak0n
+author: kegodin
-ms.author: hakons
+ms.author: kegodin
-ms.date: 03/21/2018
+ms.date: 11/07/2019
 ms.topic: article
 keywords: spatial sound, surround sound, 3d audio, 3d sound, spatial audio
 ---

-# Spatial Audio
+# Audio in Mixed Reality

-Spatial audio takes on new life in mixed reality applications with low-latency head tracking.
-You can use spatial audio in your application to provide UI feedback, call attention to visual elements, evoke an ambience, and provide cues about the environment and application state.
+Audio is an essential part of design and productivity in mixed reality, from user confidence in gesture- and voice-based interactions, to providing users guidance on next steps, to effectively combining virtual objects with the real world.

-Spatial audio can be about more than spatialization.
-Holograms in your world, especially those that move, beg for environment processing to ground them.
-Life-size, walk-around holograms increase the emotional impact of realistic acoustics.
+The low-latency head tracking of mixed reality headsets, including HoloLens, enables the use of high quality HRTF-based spatialization.
+Among many uses, spatializing audio in your application can help provide UI feedback, call attention to visual elements, evoke an ambience, and provide cues to application state.
+Layering on acoustics further connects holograms to the mixed world and can provide cues about the environment and object state.

 <br>